midl-xyz/midl-js/apps/docs/midl/getting-started.md

 This step is required to ensure compatibility with MIDL executor.
 :::

-To ensure compatibility with MIDL executor, you need to override the versions of `ethers` and `viem` in your `package.json`.
+To ensure compatibility with MIDL executor, you need to override the versions of `ethers` (optional) and `viem` in your `package.json`.
 Patched versions of `ethers` and `viem` provide additional functionality required by MIDL executor, such as setting the transaction type, fees, adding `estimateGasMulti` method and more.

 ::: code-group